 PersistentVolume resources are used to manage durable storage in a cluster.
-On Kubernetes Engine, PersistentVolumes are typically backed by Compute Engine persistent disks.
+On GKE, PersistentVolumes are typically backed by Compute Engine persistent disks.
 PersistentVolumes can also be used with other storage types like NFS.
 Refer to the Kubernetes documentation for an exhaustive overview of PersistentVolumes.

 Unlike Volumes, the PersistentVolumes lifecycle is managed by Kubernetes.
 PersistentVolumes can be dynamically provisioned; the user does not have to manually create and delete the backing storage.